How Much Does It Cost to Repair a Wood Fence in 2025?

 • Weather conditions

 Posts sometimes sag because their bases rot below the ground level, but that doesn't mean you have to replace them.
-Rather, you can dig out the ground around it, put it in the correct upright position, and pour concrete around the base to hold it correctly in place again.
+Instead, you can dig out the ground around it, put it in the correct upright position, and pour concrete around the base to hold it correctly in place again.
 Basic concrete costs between $3 to $6 per square foot.
 Another way to correct the sag is to install a diagonal brace to prop it up, again using concrete for support.

 Wooden Gate Repair Costs